 Last month I went to Barcelona with my wife, Laynni, and her parents, Lyle and Nadine.
 Barcelona has a lot to see, with many beautiful buildings and a swell beach.
 It was a very fun place with a lot of nice people.
 We really enjoyed it.

-The first thing we noticed was how modern it was – the taxis actually use their meters (as opposed to a leer and a chuckle), everywhere you looked were women with their hair uncovered, and you could even drink the tap water (although nobody does, and they “suggest” you buy bottles).
+The first thing we noticed was how modern it was after Morocco – the taxis actually use their meters (as opposed to a leer and a chuckle), everywhere you looked were women with their hair uncovered, and you could even drink the tap water (although nobody does, and they “suggest” you buy bottles).
 Beer was everywhere again, and cheap, and so was English Premier League football.
 The absolute best part, though, was that our shower had a shower curtain.

 I watched the Barcelona football game at a plain little casino full of guys with spiky hair.

 I needed a key to unlock two doors and a child gate to use the bathroom.
 At half time I ran out and bought a really big slice of pizza-by-the-slice.
 It had a lot of salami on it, which I liked.
 It was excellent and cheap.
 I almost had another one but decided that one was enough.
 Plus, half time was almost over.
 The game ended in a draw.
 While I was there Laynni and her parents were on a tapas bar crawl.
 They ate lots of little food morsels and drank lots of alcoholic beverages.
 Too many, maybe.
 When Laynni came back to the hotel she made me get dressed so we could all go back out for more alcoholic beverages.
 She seemed really hyper, and Lyle was talking a lot.